cloudtrax/docs/captive_portal/authentication/http/README.md

 `ipv4` | IPv4 address of the  device | may include
 `session` |a string unique to this node identifying the session | may include

-NOTE: Entries in "code block" format ` like this ` are literals and entered exactly as shown.
+*NOTE*: Entries in this and following tables in "code-block" format (` like this `) are literals to be entered exactly as shown, including quotes when present.

 ##### Status Response parameters #####